petarcorluka86/pokemon-demo/Instructions.md

 - use it to make prettier navigation
   - use Image component for logo
   - usePathname hook to determine active route

+## More layout and content management

+- Add Container
+- Add About text
+- Add PokeballCounter